aminameric/devops-engineering-on-aws-cloud-group-3/README.md

 # devops-engineering-on-aws-cloud-group-3
-Repository for a DevOps Engineering on AWS cloud course for a Project –  Building a high available, scalable Web Application
+Repository for a DevOps Engineering on AWS Cloud Course for a Project –  Building a high available, scalable Web Application

 In this repostory you can find application code, helper scripts, diagrams, cost estimates and documentation needed to accomplish project that is on AWS Academy platform: AWS Academy Lab Project - Cloud Web Application Builder [81170].